The Children, Youth & Families Collaborative Commission

 The merger of youth-serving commissions is just one tribute to a longstanding commitment by the City to ensure all children thrive.
 Youth-serving departments were merged and roughly one-third (1/3) of the City's General Funds is allocated to youth services and programming.
 The City of Alexandria has been honored five times by America's Promise as one of the 100 Best Communities for Young People.
 The next horizon is the development of a youth master plan, a process that will document the needs of the City's youth, prioritize objectives, and devise strategies.

-The children and youth master plan will set long-term, community-wide priorities for young people as well as identify specific action steps.
+The children and youth master plan sets long-term, community-wide priorities for young people as well as identify specific action steps.
 The goal is to ensure that all children and youth are healthy and safe, academically and vocationally prepared, and socially and civically connected.
-This will require the input of diverse sectors of the community.
+This required the input of diverse sectors of the community.
 All residents and stakeholders were encouraged to participate in the plan development process, including youth, parents and non-parents, youth-serving professionals, businesses, community groups and faith-based organizations.

 After a competitive bidding process, the Forum for Youth Investment was selected as the consultant to guide the children and youth master plan process.
 The Forum's expertise in youth development and experience with youth master plans is summarized in its Annual Report.
 The September 2012 CYFCC meeting featured a presentation by Forum that was an overview of the processes and strategies that will be used to formulate a youth master plan for the City of Alexandria.
 An update of the planning process was presented at the May 2013 CYFCC meeting.

 Thirty-five community leaders serve as the Design Team, which leads the development of the youth master plan.
 Three community forums afforded residents of all ages and all walks of life the opportunity to share their thoughts on the content and priorities of the youth master plan.
 Press coverage of the forums includes: